pollyolly/LARAVEL-NOTES/README.md

 @endsection
 ```
 ## Warning
-This Will Empty Your Table Rows and Values
+This Will Empty Your Table Rows and Drop all Tables
 ```
 $php artisan migrate:fresh
 ```